flocko-motion/rabbitmq-server-snap/README.md

 The `libwxgtk3` branch of dependencies is not included, as it takes a lot of storage space and is not needed for running a background service like rabbitmq.
 Warnings about this library missing can therefore be ignored.

+## Notes on publishing a new release

+To publish a new release, add a new version in CHANGELOG.md - this will trigger the release process.

 ## Credits

 Based on: